jantoney/unifi/README.md

 <a href="https://www.buymeacoffee.com/dciancu" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 42px !important;width: 151.9px !important;" ></a>

-Run UniFi Protect UNVR in Docker on ARM64 hardware.
+aaRun UniFi Protect UNVR in Docker on ARM64 hardware.

 > [!IMPORTANT]
 > Disconnect the docker host from the internet during the initial console setup, else it will auto update and may